Steps to Forming an LLC

 Last Updated on

 Forming an LLC in Missouri will help protect your personal assets from lawsuits and judgments against your business.
 An LLC is a business structure that separates your business and personal assets.
 By not having your business in a separate legal structure, you can be held personally liable for certain debts and lawsuits incurred by the company.
 Forming a Missouri Limited Liability Company does not require an attorney and you can save a lot of money if you do it yourself with the six simple steps below.

-Before getting into the five steps here are a few things to know about Missouri LLCs.
+Before getting into the six steps, here are a few things to know about Missouri LLCs.

 How Much Does It Cost to Get an LLC In Missouri?

-The filing fee for a Missouri Limited Liability Company is between $50 and $105, payable to the Missouri Secretary of State.
+The filing fee for a Missouri Limited Liability Company is between $50 and $105, payable to the Missouri Secretary of State – Corporations Division.

 Missouri Annual Report and Annual Fees

-Missouri does not require a annual report fee, saving a considerable amount over many states if owned for several years.
+Missouri does not require an annual report fee, saving a considerable amount over many states if owned for several years.

 - Minimum Number – one or more

 - Members/Managers are not required to be listed in the articles of organization